[go: up one dir, main page]

 Taxonomy

-Phylogenetic analysis has been conducted on one of the eleven species in the genus, P. canicola, and supporting its independent status in the family Oligacanthorhynchidae.[3]
+Phylogenetic analysis has been conducted on one of the eleven species in the genus, P. canicola.[3]
+Sequences of the molecular marker [[18S rDNA ]] gene were compared to the same sequences in related species and it was concluded that P. canicola samples formed a well-supported group with other species in the family Oligacanthorhynchidae.[3]
 Phylogenetic analyses have also been conducted on Oncicola, a genus morphologically nearly identical to Pachysentis apart from the number of hooks on the proboscis, and have also placed it in the family Oligacanthorhynchidae.[4]
 The type species for Pachysentis is P. canicola.[5][2]
 In 1972, Schmidt reclassified six species from the Prosthenorchis genus and one species from the Oncicola genus into the genus Pachysentis.[6]

 Archiacanthocephala